wp-plugins/key4ce-osticket-bridge/readme.txt

 http://osticket.com/download

-= Why does the welcome page not displaying right? = Each theme is differant, you can open the (page.php) file in the theme folder and copy the header/footer part (not the content statement) into the header and footer files located in the (key4ce-osticket-bridge/templates/) folder.
+= Why does the welcome page not displaying right? = Each theme is different, you can open the (page.php) file in the theme folder and copy the header/footer part (not the content statement) into the header and footer files located in the (key4ce-osticket-bridge/templates/) folder.
 These two files will have instructions.

 You can also adjust the (style.css) file located in (key4ce-osticket-bridge/css/) folder.
 At the top look for (#ost_container) set the margin: 20px 20px 20px 20px; to your needs.